The Seven Visitations of Sydney Burgess

-From a thrilling new voice in horror, Andy Marino, comes a haunting tale of a woman whose life begins to unravel after a home invasion.
-She’s told she killed the intruder.
-But she can’t remember, and no one believes her…
+From an electrifying new voice in horror comes the haunting tale of a woman whose life begins to unravel after a home invasion.

-Sydney's spent years burying her past and building a better life for herself and her eleven-year old son.
+Sydney's spent years burying her past and building a better life for herself and her young son.
 A respectable marketing job, a house with reclaimed and sustainable furniture, and a boyfriend who loves her son and accepts her, flaws and all.

 But when she opens her front door, and a masked intruder knocks her briefly unconscious, everything begins to unravel.